 - Electric heating pads, hot water bottles, and long hot baths can relieve painful spasms and cramping in the abdomen.

 - Regular exercise, such as walking, can reduce stress and encourage bowel movements if you are constipated.
-One study of IBS patients found that those who exercised regularly had fewer IBS symptoms than those who didn't.
+One study of IBS patients found that those who exercised regularly had fewer IBS symptoms than those who did not.

 - Castor oil packs can soothe cramping muscles and aid detoxification.
 Apply oil directly to skin, cover with a clean soft cloth and plastic wrap.
 Place a heat source over the pack, and let it sit for 30 to 60 minutes.
 Never use castor oil internally, and do not use castor oil packs more than 3 days per week unless directed to do so by your physician.